Blog > Ecommerce

 • Batching inventory orders based on sales rather than keeping excess stock

 In essence, you get paid by the customer before having to pay expenses out of pocket.
+The customer is funding your operations, leading to that desirable negative cash conversion cycle scenario.

 Let's walk through a few examples of how preorder and membership revenue programs can contribute to a negative cash conversion cycle: